bitnami/containers/bitnami/attu/README.md

-# Bitnami package for Attu
+# Bitnami Secure Image for Attu

 ## What is Attu?